Vision-LLMs for Spatiotemporal Traffic Forecasting: Related Work

 \subsection{Spatiotemporal Series Level General Learning}

 Recognizing the importance of spatial correlations, recent works have combined spatial information with LLMs for spatiotemporal sequence prediction.
 These approaches generally follow two main strategies.
 One strategy involves using separate, specialized encoders to process spatial and temporal features before feeding them to an LLM.
-UrbanGPT, for instance, uses a temporal convolutional encoder, while Traffic Prediction LLM (TPLLM) employs both convolutional and graph convolutional networks.
+UrbanGPT \cite{ref_15}, for instance, uses a temporal convolutional encoder, while Traffic Prediction LLM (TPLLM) \cite{ref_51} employs both convolutional and graph convolutional networks.
 A second, more integrated strategy aims to make the LLM itself spatially aware.
-This is often achieved by either enriching the input with positional information, as seen in Spatial-Temporal Large Language Model (ST-LLM) \cite{ref_12}, or by designing novel tokenizers like the graph-based tokenizer in STG-LLM.
+This is often achieved by either enriching the input with positional information, as seen in Spatial-Temporal Large Language Model (ST-LLM) \cite{ref_12}, or by designing novel tokenizers like the graph-based tokenizer in STG-LLM \cite{ref_13}.
 Other approaches fuse graph neural networks with LLMs, such as GCNGPT \cite{ref_12}, which combines GCN with a pre-trained Transformer, and GATGPT \cite{ref_25}, which integrates graph attention mechanisms.
-Some approaches, including ST-LINK, even modify the core attention mechanism to explicitly encode spatial relationships.
+Some approaches, including ST-LINK \cite{ref_14}, even modify the core attention mechanism to explicitly encode spatial relationships.
+A recent example is Jiang et al. \cite{ref_45}, who combine LLM-based knowledge priors with dynamic correlation modeling for lane-level traffic flow prediction.

 However, these methods are primarily designed for data with discrete, node-based spatial structures, such as traffic sensor networks.
 Their effectiveness is constrained when applied to large-scale, grid-based data, where the perceptual region is vast and dense.
 The sheer number of grid cells makes node-centric graph representations or direct positional encodings computationally prohibitive and inefficient, limiting their ability to perceive and model patterns over a large spatial area.
 Unlike existing methods, we neither limit ourselves to merely adding position encoding to traffic data without compression, nor do we need to significantly modify model structures to design specialized encoders for traffic data compression.
-Instead, we leverage visual encoders to transform 2D spatiotemporal sequence information based on geographic grids into contextual inputs for Vision-LLMs, a strategy designed to fully unleash their inherent reasoning and generalization capabilities.
+Instead, we leverage visual encoders to transform 2D spatiotemporal sequence information based on geographic grids into contextual inputs for Vision-LLM, a strategy designed to fully unleash their inherent reasoning and generalization capabilities.